 By now, almost everyone reading this should have had some experience with using a public cloud service.
 Personally, I’m using public cloud services daily.
 Being an independent consultant, I run my own company and I want to be able to focus on my customers, not on running my own IT.

-When setting up my business, it made perfect sense for me to utilise public offerings such as Office 365 to get my communication and business tools up and running.
+When setting up my business, it made perfect sense for me to utilize public offerings such as Office 365 to get my communication and business tools up and running.
 When I want to work on new services or train myself, I augment my home lab with resources within the public clouds.
 For these use cases, this makes perfect sense: SaaS products are cheap, reliable, and easy to set up.
 Short-lived virtual machines or services for development/testing/training are also cost effective when used the right way.

 This works for me, but I’m a team of one.
 Does this experience translate well into other cases?
 That’s an interesting question because it isn’t one-size-fits-all.
 I’ve worked with a wide range of customers over the years, and there are many different starting points for public cloud.
 The most important part of any cloud journey is understanding what tools to use in what locations.
 I’ve seen lift-and-shift style migrations to the cloud, use of cloud resources for discrete workloads like test/development, consumption of native services only, and every combination in between.
 Each of these have pros and cons, and there are areas of consideration that are sometimes overlooked in making these decisions.